'A trial of cowardice': Gisele Pelicot's final statement in mass rape case

-Gisèle Pelicot, the victim in a mass rape trial in France, told the court she "could have died" as she took the stand on Tuesday to deliver her final statement.
+Gisèle Pelicot, the victim in a mass rape trial in France, has accused the dozens of men alleged to have raped her of "cowardice" as she delivers her final statement at the French court.

 Her ex-husband, Dominique Pelicot, is accused of drugging and raping her, and inviting some 50 other men to do the same over a nine-year period.

-Delivering her final statement before prosecutors and defence teams make their final arguments, she said it is "time we change the way we look at rape".
+Delivering her final statement before prosecutors and defence teams make their final arguments, she said society needed to change the way it sees rape.

 "It's time that the macho, patriarchal society that trivialises rape changes," she said.

-In September, Dominique Pelicot admitted to the charges levelled against him and told the court in the southern city of Avignon, "I am a rapist, like the other men in this room".
+He told the court in September: "I am a rapist, like the other men in this room".

 Many of the men on trial alongside him deny the charges and claim they were manipulated by Dominique or said they believed she consented.
 One of the accused is still at large.